Tackling Hospital Malnutrition Head-On

 • Specifying community resources for food assistance after discharge.

-With Sodexo Healthcare's Comprehensive Malnutrition Platform (CMP), RDNs are trained to identify, document, and treat patients early on in their hospital stay, which improves overall patient outcomes and plays a key role in decreasing readmissions.
+With Sodexo's Healthcare services Comprehensive Malnutrition Platform (CMP), RDNs are trained to identify, document, and treat patients early on in their hospital stay, which improves overall patient outcomes and plays a key role in decreasing readmissions.
 To learn more about how Sodexo Healthcare can help your malnutrition program, contact us at Clinicia.USA@sodexo.com.

 Malnutrition Awareness Week is a time to acknowledge the burden of malnutrition on patients, caretakers, families, healthcare facilities, and society.
 It is also an occasion to recognize the important contributions of the RDN in addressing this serious health issue.